-The results displayed in Figures 10 and 11 show the densities of directional changes for samba as performed by Brazilians and Argentinian subjects, respectively.
+The results displayed in figures 10 and 11 show the densities of directional changes for samba as performed by Brazilians and Argentinian subjects, respectively.
 The first interesting characteristic is the apparent intense activity that Brazilian subjects apply when responding to samba music.
-The graphs show that the peaks observed in Figure 7 are indeed a contribution of the activity of Brazilian subjects.
+The graphs show that the peaks observed in figure 7 are indeed a contribution of the activity of Brazilian subjects.
 However, peaks of the 1st component do not reflect this observation so clearly.
-This suggests that 16th-note peaks are contributions of 2 two components: Brazilian subjects might be using plane-like shapes to entrain to 16th-notes.
-Peaks are also not synchronized with the starting point of metric segments, which suggests that changes of direction occur just after the "head" of the metric segment or at the point of deceleration (deceleration is necessary to change directions).
-Deceleration, or more specifically the sensation of deceleration, could be felt as a form of embodiment of metric accent.
+This suggests that 16th-note peaks are contributions of 2 two components: Brazilian subjects would use 2D shapes to entrain to 16th-notes.
+Peaks are also not synchronized with the starting point of metric segments suggesting that changes of direction occur after the metric segment or at the point of deceleration (deceleration is necessary to change directions).
+Deceleration could be used as a form of embodiment of metric accent.

 Brazilian subjects also show a curious lack of activity on the 4th 16th-note in every beat.
-Such clear lack of activity may reflect a kind of "bridge" where the hands consistently travel across two points without interruptions (changes of direction).
+Such clear lack of activity reflects a kind of "bridge" where the hands consistently travel across two points without interruptions (changes of direction).
 Argentinian subjects show less activity in the first beats of the 2/4 bars (1.1 and 3.1 segments).
-It must be noted that samba music is characterized by a hidden 1st-beat (marked by a dumped low drum attack) while the second beat is often stressed.
-Such a peculiarity may have induced non-acculturated subjects to spread changes of direction across the muted first beat region.
-As displayed in figure 11, there are differences of levels of activity between Brazilians and Argentinians may also reflect that Argentinians entrain to musical meter by engaging into a "choreographic" motor program without clearly attuning to frequent sharp movement changes (that generate changes of directions).
+Samba music is characterized by a deaf 1st beat (marked by a dumped low drum attack) and a second beat is stressed.
+Such a peculiarity may have induced non-acculturated subjects to skip or spread changes of direction across the first beat region.
+As clearly displayed in figure 11, there are differences of levels of activity between subjects in the first beat positions.
+The difference of activity between Brazilians and Argentinians may also reflect that Argentinians entrain to musical meter using a more "choreographic" priority without clearly attuning to sharp movement changes.
 Another possibility is that Argentinians attune to morphological cues such as a shape or region in space.
 The profile of events for Argentinian subjects also shows the emergence of offbeat accents in every beat.

 Fig. 10.
-Density of directional events across 1 bar (12/8), chacarera for Brazilian subjects.
+Density of directional events across 1 bar (12/8), chacarera for BRAZILIAN subjects.
 10b.
-Density of directional events across 1 bar (12/8), chacarera for Argentinian subjects.
+Density of directional events across 1 bar (12/8), chacarera for ARGENTINIAN subjects.
 The shades of gray indicate the proportion of events associated with each PCA components.

 Fig. 11.
-Differences between densities of directional events across 2 bars (2/4), samba music, for the results of Brazilian subjects minus the results of Argentinian subjects.
+Differences between densities of directional events across 2 bars (2/4), samba music, for the results of BRAZILIAN subjects minus the results of ARGENTINIAN subjects.